catalyst-cloud/catalystcloud-docs/source/first-instance/command-line-cleanup.rst

 Resource cleanup using the command line
 ***************************************

-At this point you may want to cleanup the OpenStack resources that have been created.
+At this point you may want to clean up the OpenStack resources that have been created.
 Running the following commands should remove all networks, routers, ports, security groups and instances.
 These commands will work regardless of the method you used to create the resources.
-Note that the order you delete resources is important.
+Note that the order in which you delete resources is important.

 .. warning::

- The following commands will delete all the resources you have created including networks and routers, do not run these commands unless you wish to delete all these resources.
+ The following commands will delete all the resources you have created including networks and routers.
+Do not run these commands unless you wish to delete all these resources.

 .. code-block:: bash